-Being a bride you have the option to do a speech at your wedding also know as a bride speech.
-In the past few years its becoming more and more common for brides to speak at their own wedding.
+Being a bride, you have the option to do a speech at your wedding also know as a bride speech.
+In the past few years, it is becoming more and more common for brides to speak at their wedding.
 Good on you because it’s not compulsory and public speaking is one of the hardest things to do.
-While there is not set structure for a bride’s speech we have seen countless speeches.
-We have taken from the best, boiled it down so that is meaningful, impacting and relevant guide for the bride.
+While there is no set structure for a bride’s speech, we have seen countless speeches through our year planning weddings.
+We have taken from the best and boiled it down so that is meaningful, impacting and relevant guide for the bride.

 Unlike other speeches, there is nothing specific you need to cover as a bride does not traditionally speak.
 What this means is that it is a tradition for the best man to roast the groom, for the father of the bride to talk about his little girl and as such you are not bound to talk about anything specific.
 That being said feel free to coordinate with other people speaking to make sure you do not repeat what anyone else has said and for your speech to be meaningful and unique.

 Before we begin just note that the bride’s speech would technically be the last speech of the evening.
 Traditionally the groom is the last to speak and close out the night of speeches.
 If the bride decides to speak, then she has the honour of closing.

 Another option that some couples do is speak together.
 If you and your husband do not like public speaking, then you can boost each other confidence and do the speech together.
 You would need to practice and work out together.
 As it is the two of you up there, then it can make it a lot easier 🙂

 Introduction To A Bride Speech

 Firstly introduce yourself, and yes we do know that if the audience does not know who you are, then they should not be there (that or had too much to drink) and celebrate on your big day already.
 I mean they were at your wedding hours ago and you were introduced at the reception entrance.

 Acknowledgement of guests and loved ones